conda-forge/conda-forge.github.io/src/orga/governance.rst

     If a vote has "timed out," as described in "Quorum," the documentation regarding notification records should also be in this file.

-    As stated above, votes occurring via a CFEP do not require a record.
+    Votes on CFEPs which did not invoke the rules on quorums described below do not require a vote summary.
+Any CFEP vote which does use the quorum rules requires a vote summary in order to document it properly.

 ----